Fall 2015 Enrollment

 California College of the Arts offers a robust internship program and professional practice coursework.
 The Career Development Office brings over 200 employers to campus every year.

-CCA’s distinctive approach to education — “make art that matters” — means that important issues such as sustainability, social justice, and entrepreneurship are integrated throughout the curriculum.
+CCA’s distinctive approach to education—holistic learning through immersive, interdisciplinary exposure that champions purposeful work—means that important issues such as sustainability, social justice, and entrepreneurship are integrated throughout the curriculum.
 The college’s founders believed that connecting the arts to economic, political, and social life would deepen the power of creative work while making a positive contribution to the community.

 Students have numerous opportunities to engage with local and global communities.
 The college is committed to project-based learning, which is built on the idea that people learn best in the context of real-world problems and situations.

-ENGAGE at CCA, one of CCA’s signature initiatives, is a family of courses open to students in any major.
+ENGAGE at CCA, one of the college’s signature initiatives, is a family of courses open to students in any major.
 The students in each ENGAGE class work with a faculty leader, outside experts, and established firms and community organizations to seek solutions to particular, identified issues.

 Another initiative is the IMPACT Social Entrepreneurship Awards.
 Multiple $10,000 awards are given each year to interdisciplinary teams of students, enabling them to undertake a major project over the summer, anywhere in the world.